grafana/mimir/docs/sources/tools/tenant-injector.md

 # Tenant injector

-Tenant injector is an HTTP proxy that injects `X-Scope-OrgId` header with value specified by `-tenant-id` option to incoming HTTP requests, and forwards such modified requests to specified `-remote-address`.
+Tenant injector is a standalone HTTP proxy that injects the `X-Scope-OrgID` header with value specified by `-tenant-id` flag to incoming HTTP requests, and forwards such modified requests to the URL specified by `-remote-address`.

 This can be used to query data for a specific tenant during development or troubleshooting.